 unsigned long index Position of the piece to be set to case.
-The first piece is numbered 1; the otherwise child (if present) is not counted, regard currently a piece at this position, it will be replaced by case.
-If index is one more than the number of piece child elements, unsigned long index Position of the piece to be deleted.
-The first piece is numbered 1; the otherwise child (if present) is not counted, regardless of it
+The first piece is numbered 1;

+the otherwise child (if present) is not counted, regardless of its position.
+If there is currently a piece at this position, it will be replaced by case.
+If index is one more than the number of piece child elements, a new one will be appended.